whynotsecurity/whynotsecurity.github.io/_posts/2021-03-18-credmaster.md

 * The presence of "x-amzn-apigateway-id" headers (stronger detection, only API gateways have this header)
 * Trend analysis, a significant influx of requests with the identifiers shown above

 I will note, I'm not great with detection and mitigation techniques.
 Hopefully someone can find better methods.
-If you do find better techniques, let me know and I'd be happy to update this blog
+If you do find better techniques, let me know and I'd be happy to update this blog, give a shoutout, etc.

 Feel free to reach out with any questions, I'm always willing to chat.